 - Amendments and corporate bylaws

-- Company’s unique selling propositions (USP)
+- The company’s unique selling propositions (USP)

 - Value drivers for the M&A (expanding the market reach, cost-savings, personnel or technologies acquisition)

-Market overview
+2. Market overview

 Points of interest: